“Spring”

 This decorative panel printed on silk from 1900, titled “Spring”, is by the Czech artist and founder of the Art Nouveau movement, Alphonse Mucha.
 It is one of four panels in his Seasons series from 1900.

 In this piece, the season of Spring is personified as a beautiful young woman.
-She stares right at the viewer in a sultry pose in a fantasy type dress carrying a bouquet of spring flowers.
-The green dress represents the new life that comes with the season.
+She stares directly at the viewer in a flowy dress carrying a bouquet of spring flowers.
+The green dress, as the color of new growth, represents the new life that comes with the season.
 As with Mucha’s other pieces, the border is part of the art itself and contains classic Art Nouveau motifs.
-Of course, these seem classic today, but in Mucha’s time they were new and fresh.
+Though familiar to us today, in Mucha’s time they were new and fresh.

-In 1896, Mucha had created his first incarnation of Seasons, a decorative panel set of 4, with one panel personifying each season.
+In 1896, Mucha had created his first incarnation of Seasons, a decorative set of four panels, with one panel personifying each season.
 The decorative panels were printed by F. Champenois, Mucha’s publisher in Paris, and were the predecessor to the art poster.
-It was a genius marketing move.
+It was an intelligent marketing move.
 People sought to buy all four to complete their collections.

 Mucha said “I was happy to be involved in an art for the people and not for private drawing rooms.
 It was inexpensive, accessible to the general public, and it found a home in poor families as well as in more affluent circles.”
 The decorative panels were printed on both paper and on silk.